evanisgreat/gentrification_model/README.md

 ## 📌 Overview

 **Gentrification** is often marked by rising home prices, demographic shifts, new business development, and changes in household income.
-This model estimates the **number of years until a neighborhood is likely to experience gentrification** based on historical trends and current data.
+This model estimates the **probability of a neighborhood to be gentrified in a given year** based on historical trends and current data.

 ---